 ASPL - Assistant Senior Patrol Leader.
-Boy leader appointed by the SPL, assists the Senior Patrol Leader
+Youth leader appointed by the SPL, assists the Senior Patrol Leader

 Blue Card - A 3-part card used to keep track of requirements met while working on a merit badge.
-It is the scout's responsibility to keep track of this card and unearned requirements.
-Blue cards must be signed by the scoutmaster or advancement coordinator \underline{prior} to beginning a merit badge.
+It is the Scout's responsibility to keep track of this card and unearned requirements.
+Blue cards must be signed by the scoutmaster or advancement coordinator prior to beginning a merit badge.

-Board of Review - A panel of registered adults that assess the scout's progress on this path through rank advancement.
+Board of Review - A panel of registered adults that assess a Scout's progress on this path through rank advancement.
 Scouts must wear their Class A uniform during a Board of Review.